lsolesen/minimal-mistakes/docs/_docs/23-known-issues.md

 tags page and categories pages are not sorted by most items in the collection.

 No way to render future posts.
 They have been removed in `_data/eleventyComputed.js`

+You have to set skin directly in css/main.scss.
+Found no way where I could just have it in site-configuration.

+Does not pull the date from the file-name at the moment.